 Things You'll Need

-Buy or find an old long-sleeved shirt and a pair of pants or overalls.
+Buy or find an old long-sleeved shirt and a pair of pants or overalls to dress this easy scarecrow.
 If you don't have any old clothes you want to donate to the project, take your children to a thrift store so they can choose the clothing for their scarecrow.

 Sew the bottom of the pants closed.
 If you can't sew, you may also pin or glue the cuffs closed.
 They don't need to be sealed completely, just closed off enough that they'll stay stuffed.

-Help children stuff the pant legs with hay or straw.
+Help the kids stuff the pant legs with hay or straw to really give your homemade scarecrow some substance..
 You can buy these materials from a garden store or a local farmer.

 Attach the bottom of the shirt to the top of the pants.
 Tuck the shirt inside the pants, then sew or pin them together.